erikflind/Data-Structures-and-Algorithms-assignments/README.md

 Scaffolding code was provided; we were tasked with implementing missing parts or refactoring brute force solutions.

+Every assignment / subrepo comes with a set of questions that have been answered in `answers.txt`.

 - [`assignments/a1/`](assignments/a1) – **Binary search**
   - binary search functions
   - `recursion`